Diocese of Camden: 2000 to present

 While bishop, DiMarzio established an Office of Ethnic Ministries, an Office of Black Catholic Ministry, and an Office of Hispanic Ministry.
 DiMarzio also created an apostolate to the Haitian community and founded two missions to serve the Korean and Vietnamese communities.
-In 2000, DiMarzio established Mater Ecclesiae Chapel, the first canonically established mission owned by a diocese and staffed exclusively by diocesan priests to offer exclusively the Tridentine Mass.
+In 2000, DiMarzio established Mater Ecclesiae Chapel in Berlin, New Jersey.
+It was the first canonically established mission owned by a diocese and staffed exclusively by diocesan priests to offer exclusively the Tridentine Mass.
 John Paul II named DiMarzio as bishop of the Diocese of Brooklyn in 2003.

 To replace DiMarzio in Camden, John Paul II selected Coadjutor Bishop Joseph Galante from the Diocese of Dallas in 2004.
 In April 2008, Galante announced the closing of roughly half of the parishes in the diocese.
 This followed a previous announcement of the closing of various Catholic schools.
-In January 2011, a group of parishioners of the closed St Mary's Church in Malaga re-entered the building and began an around-the-clock vigil, attracting regional and national media attention.
+In January 2011, a group of parishioners of the closed St Mary's Church in Malaga re-entered the building and began an around-the-clock vigil, attracting regional and national media attention.In September 2011, the diocese announced that it would continue to use St. Mary's Church for weddings and other functions.

 In July 2008, the New York Post reported Galante's involvement in a scandal involving Italian real estate developer Raffaello Follieri and investor Ronald Burkle.
 The Post reported that Galante sold Follieri a private beach house in Wildwood for $400,000 in 2007.
 It also reported that one of Galante's priests misrepresented himself to potential investors.
-At the time, Follieri was negotiating with the Diocese of Camden and other US and Canadian dioceses to buy churches with Burkle's money and then sell the properties for later profit.
+At the time, Follieri was negotiating with the Diocese of Camden and other US and Canadian dioceses to buy churches with Burkle's money and then sell them for profit.
 In September 2008, Follieri pleaded guilty to federal conspiracy, wire fraud, and money laundering charges, and received a 4 1/2-year prison sentence.
 The beach house was sold in 2010 for $310,000.
 Galante and Burkle were never charged with any crimes in relation to the scandal; Galante retired in 2013.

 In 2013, Pope Benedict XVI appointed Auxiliary Bishop Dennis Joseph Sullivan of New York as bishop of Camden.
 In October 2020, the diocese filed a bankruptcy petition in the United States Bankruptcy Court for the District of New Jersey.
-The diocese cited civil liability arising from abuse settlements and difficulties arising from the COVID-19 pandemic as the primary sources of financial distress.Pope Francis named Auxiliary Bishop Joseph A. Williams from the Archdiocese of Saint Paul and Minneapolis as coadjutor bishop on May 21, 2024.
-On March 17, 2025 Williams became bishop of Camden, succeeding Sullivan.
+The diocese cited civil liability arising from abuse settlements and difficulties arising from the COVID-19 pandemic as the primary sources of financial distress.
+Pope Francis named Auxiliary Bishop Joseph A. Williams from the Archdiocese of Saint Paul and Minneapolis as coadjutor bishop on May 21, 2024.
+On March 17, 2025, Williams became bishop of Camden, succeeding Sullivan.